ProKarma-Inc/sharp-patient-risk-poc/pipeline/README.md

 1. Add a way to accept a Hive schema as an input, rather than having the schema hard-coded into training_pipeline.py
 2. Creating a more robust argument parser to ensure the command line arguments passed to training_pipeline.py are the correct ones.
+3. Parameterize the time windows of the Impala queries.
+Currently the queries are hard-coded to collect data from the t-minus 13 hr to the t-minus 1 hr window.
+This will allow users to experiment with other windows of data collection and different target windows for predicting adverse events.